Short Stories of Women Around the World – Global Woman

 It was a usual fall morning in Kalamazoo, a small city in Michigan.
-The clouds were dark and the wind was freezing and it was going to snow soon.
+The clouds were dark and the wind was freezing and very soon it was going to snow.
 The first snow of the season always brought a lot of excitement.
-I have lived almost a year now in this small university town but still everything was new around me.
+My husband and I were new to USA and it was in Kalamazoo where we started our life as a family, so it has a special place in our lives.

-This morning, I had to go to an old woman’s house to help her.
+This morning, I had to go to a friend’s house to help her.
 I called her Ruth aunty.
 She was old and wise, loving and caring for everyone in the community.
-I am a house-wife and my husband was a student in the university.
-I had to drive to her house as my husband was out of town for some work.
-As I was driving, I had to drive up-hill on the main road of the city.
-The roads were not very busy yet and everything around also looked calm and beautiful.
+I had to drive to her house by myself as my husband was out of town for some work.
+As I was driving, I had to go up-hill on the main road.
+The road was not very busy and everything around looked calm and beautiful.
 And in that instance my car suddenly stopped.
+I tried again and again and it would just not start.

 I was dumbfounded for few seconds.
 It was a sudden shock for me.
 Next, I realized my car was slipping down.
 At once I pulled my emergency breaks and I came out of my car.
-I was in a totally frantic situation.
+I was totally frantic in that situation.
 I tried calling few friends but there was no answer.
-There were a few cars passing by at that time but I seemed to see no one around me except my car.
+There were a few cars passing by, at that time but I seemed to see no one around me except my car.
 I was terrified at the thought of dealing with a police and getting a ticket for having my car in the middle of the road.

 Just that moment, a big white van stopped, a lady parked her car and came to me.
-She asked me what happened and told me that she would bring her Van right behind my car and with a gentle push we can drag my car around in the corner.
+She kindly asked me what happened and she knew my car needed to be moved from the main road.
+She explained me that she would bring her Van right behind my car and give a gentle push to drag my car around the corner.
 I knew no other way.
-I listened to her instructions and we parked the car on the sideways.
+I listened to her instructions and we could park the car on the sideways.
 It was a great relief; I just said thank you and the lady took off.
+The car was in the parking lot of some apartments and I could come back to my home walking as it was very near.

 After some time when I was normal, I thought I’ll ring up the lady and thank her heartily, tell her how I felt, how scared I was, how she rescued me, how I would have panicked if nobody would have come.
 But I realized I did not ask her name nor did I take her address or phone number.

-I could never thank her in person, never saw her or met her again.
-We moved out of Kalamazoo as life went on….but let’s hope that she can also read this story just as you are reading it.
-But yes she was my angel.
-And I guess, may be angels do not have names.
+I could never thank her in person, never again did I see her or meet her .
+We moved out of Kalamazoo in a couple of years and life went on.
+But yes she was my angel, and I guess, may be angels don’t have names.

 Submitted By,